Simbaxo/YelpCamp/README.md

 * Save author's name to a comment automatically

 # Users + Campgrounds
-* Prevent an unauthenticaated user from creating a campground
+* Prevent an unauthenticated user from creating a campground
 * Save username + id to newly created campground